artificial-intelligence-class/artificial-intelligence-class.github.io/r2d2_assignments/hw2/homework2.md

 ## 4. Let your Robots rolling in a real game [10 points]

 In this step, you will convert your navigation solution to the commands for your R2D2 to play in a game.
+Click [here](https://www.youtube.com/watch?v=8x4vBZTtzl0&feature=youtu.be) to watch a demo of how R2D2 rolling in the real maze.

 1. **[5 points]** ```path2move(path)``` take in your finded path and return a list of tuples which uses directions('north', 'west', 'south', 'east') as the first element and the distance to move as the second element.
 The output should look like this: